steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 To score a language, simply figure out how many characters it costs to "prevent" a certain type of error, and add that to the total.
 Newlines, spaces, and tabs do not count, but all other punctuation does.
-If a specific check is compiler enforced, like F#'s Option or C#'s parameter type enforcement, that is given a -30 to make up for the lack of unit tests and code exercising needed to run that "path".
+If a specific check is language enforced, like F#'s Option or C#'s parameter type enforcement, that is given a -30 to make up for the lack of unit tests and code exercising needed to run that "path".
 Do not count import lines either, as the importing the module